-I recently purchased a Rosewill RK-9000v2 with Cherry MX Red switches for use in an office setting.
-What attracted me to the RK-9000v2 is the professional and non-flashy look of the keyboard as well as the Red switches make it a great quiet keyboard for the office.
-You should be able to find the RK-9000v2 for just under $100, making it the best mechanical keyboard under $100 that I’ve ever tried.
+I recently purchased a Rosewill RK-9000v2 with Cherry MX Red switches for use in an office and gaming setting.
+What attracted me to the Rosewill RK-9000v2 is the professional and non-flashy look of the keyboard, as well as the Red switches, make it a great quiet keyboard for the office.
+You should be able to find the RK-9000v2 for just under $100, making it the best budget and low-cost mechanical keyboard that I’ve ever tried.
 Let’s see some photos of this beauty and then get into my in-depth review of the Rosewill 9000V2 (purchased from Amazon).

 Rosewill RK-9000v2 Unboxing

 The keyboard arrived tightly packed in fine condition.

 Inside the box, we have the Rosewill RK 9000v2 mechanical keyboard, and two braided cables.
 One is a mini-USB to USB cable, the other is a mini-USB to PS/2 cable.
 There’s a subtle black Rosewill logo in the upper right-hand corner of the keyboard that’s hard to pick up on camera.

 A shot of just the RK-9000v2 mechanical keyboard.
 As you can see, the keyboard would blend into an office setting likely unnoticed.

 A view of the keyboard layout from the side.
 Pretty standard angle, flip-out legs are available on the bottom of the keyboard.

 The micro-USB cable connects into the rear of the keyboard at a right angle.